EcoEvoGenomics/genotyping_pipeline/README.md

 ```
 git clone -b experimental https://github.com/EcoEvoGenomics/genotyping_pipeline
 ```
-This is all you need to do to install the software for use!
+This is all you need to do to download the pipeline!

 ### Running the pipeline
 In brief the three steps required to run the pipeline once you have cloned the repository are: